drivendataorg/boem-belugas-runtime/README.md

 ### Scoring your submission

 We have provided a scoring script as well as example ground truth labels for the example scenarios.
 You can find these in the [`scoring/` directory](https://github.com/drivendataorg/boem-belugas-runtime/tree/master/scoring).
-You can use this script to calculate the comptition metric in the same way that it will be calculated on the DrivenData platform
+You can use this script to calculate the competition metric in the same way that it will be calculated on the DrivenData platform

 To score your submission: